KxSystems/docs/docs/interfaces/arrow/reference.md

 - `arrow_file` is a string containing the Arrow file name
 - `schema_id` is the schema identifier to use for the table
 - `array_data` is a mixed list of array data
+- `options` is a kdb+ dictionary of options or generic null (::) to use defaults.
+Dictionary key must be a 11h list.
+Values list can be 7h, 11h or mixed list of -7|-11|4h.

 returns generic null on success

 The mixed list of Arrow array data should be ordered in schema field number and each list item representing one of the arrays must be structured according to the field’s datatype.

+Supported options:

+- `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
+Long, default 0.

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]